v7unix/v7unix/README.md

 ```

 (the last step seems to require you to "Install these packages
-without verification", I've no idea how I got about removing
+without verification", I've no idea how I go about removing
 that)

 To make the source and binary packages: